The Artist in the Ambulance: Composition and lyrics

-The Artist in the Ambulance has been classified as melodic hardcore, post-hardcore, and emo.
+The Artist in the Ambulance has been classified as melodic hardcore, post-hardcore, emo, and pop screamo.
 It drew comparisons to the work of Blindside.
 Jon Wiederhorn of MTV said the album blends "thrash metal, hardcore, emo and pop punk often within a single song".
 Fuse called the album a "post-hardcore landmark, one that coasted into the lanes of math-metal and, yes, even pop-punk just enough to appeal to a rainbow of fans".
 Teranishi called The Illusion of Safety the "anti-verse-chorus-verse record"; for The Artist in the Ambulance, they "realized that if something's good, it might be worth bringing back a second time".

 Breckenridge said they felt pressured by their fans to keep the same sound as their previous album, as they were worried about alienating their listeners, which stopped them from expanding their sound.
 He mentioned that the biggest chance they made was writing songs around vocal melodies, instead of amalgamating various guitar parts and adding vocals over the top, which allowed them to switch between the mellow and heavy sections much easier.
 The album's title was taken from a short story in an issue of Burn Collector by Al Burian of Milemarker; Kensrue said it "basically [asks] the question, 'Do we, as artists, have the responsibility to do something more than ... entertain?'"
 Riley Breckenridge said they were reading McTernan's copy of it during their spare time in the midst of The Illusion of Safety sessions.